ericharm/beekeeper_js/readme.md

 **Scene Graph** - Easily send messages to objects on the screen by creating commands which target scene nodes by category.

 **Collision Detection** - By default, all Entities check collision with each other.
 Other types of scene nodes can set `_registersCollisions` manually.
 State can delegate specific collision events to a controller, which can create a command when a certain category of scene node collides with a certain other category.
+Two out-of-the-box categories are worth mentioning: the 'wall' category comes with the library Wall entity, and the 'world-bound' category automatically plucks the entity from the scene graph if it leaves the boundaries of the canvas.

+**Keyboard Input** - Create a controller and reference key bindings from config/keys.js.

 **Graphics** - Put images somewhere in the public/ directory and reference them throughout your project from config/textures.js.

-**Keyboard Input** - Create a controller and reference key bindings from config/keys.js.
+**Animation** - Put a reference to your spriteSheet and its descriptor in config/textures.js, and create an animator from lib/animator.js.
+Pass to the animator a reference to the canvas and an object containing your entity's position, an array of sprite names from the descriptor, and the length of the animation in milliseconds.

 ## Inspiration
 --------------